-3.3 Comparison of lidar data with in situ measurements aboard a balloon of around 30 km on the night of 12 July 2018 to validate lidar retrievals.
-The lidar did vertically pointed measurements with an integration time of 60s for each profile during the balloon launch.
-Figure 7a shows the range-corrected lidar signal for 2h of continuous measurement and the vertical trajectory of the balloon.
-As shown in this figure, the lidar signal did not vary much in the first hour (the period was highlighted in this figure) while showing changes in the second half of the experiment.
+3.3 Comparison of LIDAR data with in-situ measurements onboard a balloon

+A balloon which carried the COBALD sensor to measure backscatter backscattering coefficients in-situ was launched to an altitude of around 30 km on the night of July 12th, 2018 to validate LIDAR retrievals.
+The LIDAR did vertically pointed measurements with an integration time of 60 s for each profile during the balloon launch.
+Figure 7a shows the range corrected LIDAR signal for two hours of continuous measurement and the vertical trajectory of the balloon.
+As shown in this figure, the LIDAR signal did not vary much in the first hour (the period was highlighted in this figure) while showing changes in the second half of the experiment.
 Hence, we selected the first hour to compare with balloon measurements.
-Figure 7b shows the horizontal trajectory of the radiosonde, with the color of the plot indicating the radiosonde altitude, and the circle indicating the distance from the lidar observation station.
-This figure shows that the horizontal displacement of the radiosonde is about 10 km when the radiosonde reached an altitude of 10 km, and this horizontal displacement may cause a difference in backscatter coefficients between lidar and COBALD.
-For the lidar analysis in this experiment, the backscatter coefficients were retrieved from elastic and Raman data with the vertical profiles of the molecular backscatter coefficient being calculated from temperature and pressure measured by the balloon.
+Figure 7b shows the horizontal trajectory of the radiosonde with the colour of the plot indicating the radiosonde altitude and the circle indicating the distance from the LIDAR observation station.
+This figure shows that the horizontal displacement may cause a difference in backscatter backscattering coefficients between LIDAR and COBALD.
+For the LIDAR analysis in this experiment, the backscatter backscattering coefficients were retrieved from elastic and Raman data with the vertical profiles of the

+- 355 molecular backscatter backscattering coefficient being calculated from temperature and pressure measured by the balloon.
 The COBALD data analysis follows the procedure proposed by Brunamonti et al. (2021).
-First, a wavelength extrapolation yielded the backscatter coefficient at a wavelength of 355 nm from COBALD measurement.
-The Ångström exponent (AE) used for this wavelength conversion is measured by COBALD at two wavelengths (455 and 940 nm) and extended to the wavelength of 355 nm.
-Second, as the FOV of the lidar and COBALD is different (the FOV

-A balloon which carried the COBALD sensor to measure backscatter coefficients in situ was launched to an altitude of COBALD is 6° , whereas the FOV of lidar is 2.3 mrad), a FOV correction is necessary.
-The correction factors are calculated based on Mie theory and are shown in Fig. 2 in Brunamonti et al. (2021).
+First, a wavelength extrapolation yielded the backscatter backscattering coefficient at a wavelength of 355 nm from COBALD measurement.
+The Ångström exponent (AE) used for this wavelength conversion is measured by COBALD at two wavelengths (455 nm & 940 nm) and extended to the wavelength of 355 nm.
+Second, as the Field of View (FOV) of LIDAR and COBALD are different (the FOV of COBALD - 360 is 6° whereas the FOV of LIDAR is 2.3 mrad), a FOV correction is necessary.
+The correction factors are calculated based on Mie theory and are shown in Figure 2 in Brunamonti et al. (2021).